oscardarwin/coffee_map/README.md

 This program generates a KML map by executing the following steps:

 1. Use Katana to scrape cafes from [European coffee trip](europeancoffeetrip.com).
-1. Check the cache to see if a KML placemark already exists.
+1. Check a cache to see if a KML placemark already exists.
 1. If not, look up these cafes with the text-search based [google places API](https://developers.google.com/maps/documentation/places/web-service/text-search),
 1. Deduplicate and batch the results into one or many kml files.